 - Try tomato or V8 juice with breakfast or lunch.

-- Add black or other beans, to salads.
+- Add beans or chickpeas salads.

 - 1 (6-inch) tortilla